TL;DR WordPress uses its own pseudo-cron (

 - After installation, click Activate.

-Once activated, most Missed Schedule plugins work automatically without any additional configuration.
-They will regularly check for any missed scheduled posts and publish them.
+Once activated, most Missed Schedule plugins work automatically without additional configuration.
+They check periodically for any missed scheduled posts and publish them.

 5. Disable wp-cron and Set Up a New Cron Job